-The Ph.D./BTS program consists of a mixture of structured course experiences and independent study-with an emphasis on the latter.
+The Program consists of a mixture of structured course experiences and independent study-with an emphasis on the latter.
 A minimum of 40 and maximum of 60 hours is required.
-The total number of hours required of each student is determined when an offer of admission is made.
-The student's mentor, in consultation with the student, will provide a preliminary and revisable outline of the specific program structure at the time of matriculation.
-The following are the components of the program.
+The total number of hours required of each student will be determined when an offer of admission is made.
+The student's supervisor, in consultation with the student, will provide a preliminary and revisable outline of the specific program structure during the first semester of study.
+The following are the components of the Program: